okami-buzz/Vortex-Ptero-Manager/README.md

 > ⚠️ Unauthorized copying, modification, or reuse of this project without credit to the original author (Abinash | Okami.buzz) is strictly prohibited under the MIT License.
-# Vortex-Ptero-Manager
+# Cyro-Ptero-Manager
-VORTEX PTERO MANAGER — CREDIT LICENSE
+CYRO PTERO MANAGER — CREDIT LICENSE

 Developed by Abinash (Okami.buzz)
 © 2025 Vortex Host.
 All Rights Reserved.